hollenstein/sourcecode_mkeima-assay_licheva-et-al-2024/README.md

 The repository inlcudes several folders with the following content:

 - **raw_data**: Contains the cell sorting data exported from FloJo as .csv files.
-Note that the data was already gated manually for singlets in FlowJo.
+Note that the data was already gated manually for singlets in FlowJo, for an exmple refer to the [gating strategy section](#gating-strategy).
 (The data is uploaded as .zip files and needs to be extracted before use.)
 - **manuscript_analysis_notebooks**: Contains Jupyter notebooks used for the processing of the cell sorting data and to generate the plots shown in the manuscript.
 - **processed_data**: Contains the summary result tables created by the analysis of the mKeima assays in the Jupyter notebokes.
 - **plots**: Contains the plots created by the analysis of the mKeima assays in the Jupyter notebokes.